• Home |

 Cost and Availability

-Expect to invest some cash in a .44-caliber firearm.
+Expect to invest some cash in a .44 caliber firearm.
 Although big bore revolvers are the most common .44 Magnum guns on the market, you can also find lever-action carbines chambered for this cartridge.
+The Desert Eagle semi-automatic is also available chambered for .44 Mag.

 .45 ACP

-The .45 Automatic Colt Pistol (also known as .45 ACP or .45 Auto) has enjoyed constant fame since John Moses Browning introduced his now iconic 1911 semi-auto pistol, which was originally chambered for this cartridge.
+The .45 Automatic Colt Pistol (also known as .45 ACP, or .45 Auto) has maintained constant fame since John Moses Browning introduced his iconic 1911 semi-auto pistol chambered for this cartridge.

-The cartridge (and the 1911 pistol) are battle-tested options that helped America win two world wars.
+The cartridge (and the 1911 pistol) are battle-tested options that helped America win both World Wars.
 Not only is this cartridge highly effective, but it is also one of the most reliable options on the market.

 Recoil